wmde/Ask/README.md

 );
 ```

-#### A query to get the ''cost'' of the first hundered entities that have a ''cost'' property
+#### A query to get the ''cost'' of the first hundred entities that have a ''cost'' property

 This is assuming 'p42' is an identifier for a ''cost'' property.